Skip to main content

 2. Configure DNS A/AAAA records (basic connectivity)

-3. Configure DNS TXT record (_agent.xxx), publish public key
+3. (OPTIONAL) Configure DNS TXT record (_agent.xxx) for signature

-4. Configure DNS SVCB records, declare version and protocols
+4. Configure DNS SVCB records with endpoint, protocol/version, and

 1. Query SVCB records, parse version and endpoint information